-CCS Reveals 10 of 39 Inspirational Women Photographed for June 6 Fundraising Reception
+CCS Unveils Final Group of Inspirational Women Photographed for June 6 Fundraising Reception

-SAN DIEGO – March 13, 2014 – The Center for Community Solutions (CCS), a San Diego nonprofit that provides prevention and intervention services for violence and abuse, introduces 10 women featured in the international photographic exhibition, “Notes to Our Sons and Daughters: My Sister’s Voice,” which will debut with a June 6 evening reception at San Diego’s Broadway Pier and Pavilion.
-The first 10 of the 39 dynamic women have contributed to local and international arts and culture.
+SAN DIEGO – May 14, 2014 – The Center for Community Solutions (CCS), a San Diego nonprofit that provides prevention and intervention services for violence and abuse, announces the final 10 of 40 women featured in the international photographic exhibition, “Notes to Our Sons and Daughters: My Sister’s Voice.”
+The exhibition will debut with a June 6 evening reception at San Diego’s Broadway Pier and Pavilion.
+The last 10 participants are prominent wellness activists, legal advocates, community leaders and they build upon the previous announcements of photo subjects who are government and education luminaries, international leaders and arts and culture contributors.

-- The multimedia exhibition will feature 39 evocative portraits of women from diverse generations and cultures, captured by renowned photographer Pablo Mason.
-Each photograph will be accompanied by a brief video documentary and “note,” sharing a life lesson important enough to be passed on to the next generation, our “sons and daughters.”
-Additional photographic subjects will be announced soon.
+- The multimedia exhibition features 40 evocative portraits of women from diverse generations and cultures, captured by renowned photographer Pablo Mason.
+Each photograph is accompanied by a brief video documentary and “note,” sharing a life lesson important enough to be passed on to the next generation, our “sons and daughters.”

 - Meet the remarkable women at CCS’ June 6 evening reception.
 Reserve tickets online or by contacting Jennifer Lynaugh at email@example.com or (858) 272-5777 ext.
 151.